 Upper Limit Aviation (ULA) presents three outstanding Helicopter Flight Schools to prospective pilots from the State of Arizona.
-The first is located in Class Bravo (B) airspace at the Salt Lake International airport in Salt Lake City, UT, the second is located in West Memphis, AR, and the third is located in Cedar City Regional Airport in Southern Utah.
+The first is located in Class Bravo (B) airspace at the Salt Lake International airport in Salt Lake City, UT, the second is located in Memphis, and the third is located in Cedar City Regional Airport in Southern Utah.
 If you are from the State of Arizona and your dream is to become a helicopter pilot are willing to relocate to a neighboring state, ULA is your helicopter flight school.

 ULA provides helicopter flight training for career-minded pilots interested in various helicopter flying careers, such as; oil rig platforms, Emergency Medical Services, aerial survey, firefighting, precision load/external load, charters, and tour operations.
 We have been offering flight training courses since 2007, and our graduates have gone on to fly for companies all around the country and beyond.

 Learning to fly helicopters through our helicopter flight schools can be an amazing experience.
 We have the knowledge, courses, and equipment to help you make your dream of flying a helicopter a reality.

 FAA Part 141 Helicopter Flight Schools Training | Arizona

 As an FAA Part 141 and Part 61 training facility, Upper Limit Aviation students train in Robinson helicopters, an industry standard.
 Additionally, ULA is also equipped for commercial operations with 135, 133, and 137 certificates allowing pilots to operate custom tours, charters, photo flights, agricultural and external load work.